Glycolic Acid Skin Care Products

 Glycolic acid dissolves the glue holding your skin cells together.
 The process by which glycolic acid exfoliates skin is called chemical exfoliation.
 This mostly happens in the dead cell layer called the stratum corneum.
 It can also work into the living epidermal layer.
 This reveals radiant, glowing, bright and smooth skin.
 Fine lines and wrinkles, hyperpigmentation skin problems, and acne scars are softened by this exfoliation.

-How do you use glycolic acid?
+How do you use glycolic acid in skin care?

 The most popular ways are in creams, lotions and cleansers.
 They can also be applied to the skin for a glycolic acid skin peel.
 I’ve relied on it for my patients, both as part of their skin care product routine and for in office face peels for over 30 years.